codeslw/backend-world-wide/src/chat/frontend-chat-api-guide.md

 These are events your client will emit to the server.
 For acknowledgment/response, Socket.IO callbacks can be used.

+Each event can be emitted by both Clients and Admins unless specified otherwise, provided they are part of the relevant chat.

 #### `joinChat`

 Join a specific chat room to send and receive messages for that chat.